-Parents wishing to take their child out of school during term time must send a written request to the head teacher before arrangements are made.
+Parents wishing to take their child out of school during term time must send a written request to the Headteacher before arrangements are made.
+Documentary evidence of leave and return dates may be required to process your request.
+Retrospective requests will not be considered and therefore will result in the absence being categorised as unauthorised.
 Each request will be considered individually and will take the following factors into account: